Former VW boss Winterkorn faces trial on 2nd set of charges

 A German court has ruled that former Volkswagen CEO Martin Winterkorn must face trial on a second set of charges in the company’s diesel emissions scandal, these ones related to alleged market manipulation

-BERLIN -- A German court has ruled that former Volkswagen CEO Martin Winterkorn must face trial on a second set of charges in the company's diesel emissions scandal, these ones related to alleged market manipulation.
+BERLIN -- A German court has ruled that former Volkswagen CEO Martin Winterkorn must face trial on a second set of charges in the company's diesel emissions scandal, this time accused of market manipulation.

 Thursday's announcement by the Braunschweig state court followed a decision earlier this month that he must stand trial on fraud charges.
 No date has been set for either set of proceedings.